-There are three types of listeners that you can add to an IP address.
-FTP listeners, FTPS listeners and SSH2 File Transfer Protocol (SFTP) listeners.
+There are five types of listeners that you can add to an IP address.
+FTP listeners, FTPS listeners, SSH2 File Transfer Protocol (SFTP) listeners, HTTP and HTTPS listeners.
 The first two allow regular FTP as well as different forms of secure FTP while the SSH2 SFTP listener is for establishing connections over the SFTP protocol (a completely different protocol from FTP, despite the similar name).
+The HTTP and HTTPS listeners allow web client connections to the server using either the unsecure HTTP protocol or encrypted HTTPS protocol.